MichaelCurrin/python-package-quickstart/docs/index.md

 > Wheels are a pre-built distribution format that provides faster installation compared to Source Distributions (sdist), especially when a project contains compiled extensions.
 >
 > If `pip` does not find a wheel to install, it will locally build a wheel and cache it for future installs, instead of rebuilding the source distribution in the future.

+## Publish with Poetry

+As an alternative to using `setup.py` and `twine`, you can use Poetry to publish your package.
+This also avoids maintaining package versions in two places at once (`requirements.txt` and `setup.py`).

+See [Libraries](https://python-poetry.org/docs/libraries) on Poetry docs (though "Packages" is a better name) and see the [Publish command](https://python-poetry.org/docs/cli#publish).

 ## Related projects